 How Long Does IT Take To Graduate From Nursing School?

 Nursing schools offer degree programs from the diploma to doctoral degree levels.
 Students can gain training to enter the nursing field or pursue continuing education to advance their nursing careers.
-This article details programs offered by nursing schools and how long each typically takes to complete.
+Typically, undergraduate nursing degrees or diplomas take two to four years to complete, whereas graduate degrees would be an additional two years or more.

 Associate of Science in Nursing (ASN)